apstanisic/zmaj/packages/docs/docs/schema/collections.md

 ---

 Every table is represented as a collection, with a single row in `zmaj_collection_metadata`.
-Collection name is camel cased table name, so if table name is `super_posts`, collection name will be `superPosts`.
-Fields are also converted to camel case, so `post_id` column will be `postId` field.
+Collection name will by default be the same as the table name, but you can change it.

 ## Disabling collection